 The proposed law provides different standards of enforceability for provisions that are "unilateral" and "mutual."
 Unilateral provisions are those that are presented to employees (or prospective employees) as a condition of employment under "take it or leave it" scenarios.
 Mutual provisions are those that are bargained for between the parties.
 As to arbitration provisions, the proposed law states that unilateral arbitration provisions are void if they have the purpose or effect of denying employees a "substantive or procedural right or remedy" otherwise available to them.

-The most attention-grabbing provision of the proposed law may be the new limitations on enforceability of confidentiality requirements in settlement and separation agreements.
+The most attention-grabbing provision of the proposed law may be the new limitations on enforceability of confidentiality requirements in settlement and separation agreements that seek to require confidentiality related to alleged unlawful employment practices.
 Under the law, such confidentiality provisions are enforceable if they meet a set of criteria, nearly all of which echo the requirements of the Older Workers Benefit Protection Act (OWBPA) for obtaining a release of age-based claims:

 An Expanded Illinois Human Rights Act